dotnet/designs/accepted/2022/enable-512-vectors.md

 For each `Vector` API, we introduce a corresponding `VectorMask`, which abstracts away low-level bit-masking and instead allows to express conditional SIMD processing as boolean logic over `Vector` APIs.

-For example, in the following snippet `SumVector`, we perform a conditional add of `Vector` vector elements if the source Vector `v1` element is greater than 0 and not equal to 5:
+For example, in the following snippet `SumVector`, we perform a conditional add of `Vector` elements if the source `Vector` `v1`'s element is greater than 0 and not equal to 5:

 ```C#